 Download the app Bluelock Web either from the App Store https://apps.apple.com/za/app/bluelock-web/id1483787262 or Google Play Store https://play.google.com/store/apps/details?id=za.co.grab.bluelockgo

 Ensure Bluetooth on your smartphone is turned on.

-Karen, the Club Manageress will send your phone two messages with token codes, one for the entry gate and one for the exit gate.
+Tracy, the Club Manageress will send your phone two messages with token codes, one for the entry gate and one for the exit gate.
 Enter these codes into the app, and a tab will appear on the app for each gate.
 Then anytime you need to open a gate, open the Bluelock Web app and touch the tab for the gate you wish to open when you are within 25m it.

 These token codes are specific for each member’s phone number and for each gate.